Apr 12, 2019, 10:00 AM

 From: Assessing Alfalfa Stand Conditions in the Spring*

-3. Evaluate the stand: Assess the percent of the field that has dead patches and decide if planting another forage crop in those spots is better than rotating out of alfalfa.
-It is not recommended to reseed or overseed alfalfa into these areas as autotoxicity may prevent successful thickening of the alfalfa stand.
+3. Evaluate the stand: Assess the percentage of the field that has dead patches and decide if planting another forage crop in those spots is better than rotating out of alfalfa.
+It is not recommended to reseed or overseed alfalfa into these areas as autotoxicity may prevent successful thickening of the alfalfa stand unless the alfalfa stand is less than one year old.

 4. Assess forage needs: The tables below (from Forage Options Following Alfalfa Winterkill **) compare a few cropping options if forage is needed, and the field is rotated out of alfalfa.